-When refinancing your mortgage, you can be confident Appraisal Partners is giving you the complete information you need to complete the process.
+When refinancing your mortgage, partnering with a mortgage refinancing appraisal professional ensures you have the complete information you need to navigate the process successfully.

 Private Mortgage Insurance (PMI) is given when the amount being loaned is more than 80% of the value of the home.
 This shows up as an additional payment mixed in with the initial monthly payment.
 If you feel that you have built up enough equity to remove PMI from your account, then you should have your home re-appraised to confirm your equity is high enough.
 This could result in extra savings each month that could be put toward your home or other investments.

 With a Home Equity Line of Credit (HELOC), your first 10-20 years is what is called the draw period.
 During this time, monthly payments are applied only to the interest.
 After those 10-20 years, the amortization period begins, and if your amount owed is still high, then your monthly payments will go up significantly.

 To avoid these increased payments and refinance your HELOC, you have three options.

 - Refinance your HELOC with a new home equity line of credit.

 - Pay off the HELOC with a home equity loan.

 - Refinance the HELOC and the first mortgage into a new primary mortgage.

 With each option, there is the need for a Mortgage Refinancing appraisal to determine the equity of your home.